Chelsea Joy Eats

 Chocolate and hazelnut are a match made in heaven.
 This gluten free chocolate hazelnut tart marries the two perfectly.

 Admission: this no-bake tart is my last dessert for a while.
 I'm all sweetenered out!
-I really went down the rabbit hole of sweets, creating my dark chocolate pots de crème with marshmallow crème, then maca hot chocolate, then maple pecan bars, and finally this treat.
+I really went down the rabbit hole of sweets, creating my dairy free dark chocolate pots de crème, then dairy free maca hot chocolate, then gluten free maple pecan bars, and finally this treat.

 I'll be back to nourishing whole foods for the foreseeable future.
 After all, one can't live off of tarts and custards alone (and I never intended for this blog to be solely desserts)!